Mughal conquest of Chittagong: Sandwip pacification

 In November 1665, Shaista Khan, the Mughal governor of Bengal, appointed General Abul Hasan to lead the conquest of Sandwip Island with the support of the Dutch military.
 They faced the army of Dilawar, 80 years old pirate ruler of Sandwip.
 Abul Hassan attacked Sandwip and fought with Dilawar, who after being hit by an arrow fled to the jungles.
 Meanwhile, the Arakanese fleet came up to Sandip to render assistance to Dilawar.
 Abul Hassan prepared to assault the Arakanese fleet, which withdrew, and Abul Hasan, not pursuing it, retired to Noakhali.
 Nawab Shaista Khan, on hearing of this, sent another fleet consisting of 1,500 gunners and 400 cavalry, commanded by Ibn-i-Husain, Superintendent of the Nawarah (Fleet), Jamal Khan, Serandaz Khan, Qaramal Khan, and Muhammad Beg to reinforce Abul Hassan; to co-operate with the latter and occupy Sandwip; and to extirpate Dilawar.
 Ibn-i-Husain with this reinforcement moved up to Noakhali, in front of Sandwip, and halted there with Muhammad Beg in order to blockade the passage of the Arakanese fleet.
-Abul Hassan, with others, then attacked Sandwip, wounded and captured Sharif, son of Dilawar, and also captured, after severe fighting, Dilawar and his followers, and sent them as prisoners to Jahangirnagar (Dhaka).
+Abul Hassan, with others, then attacked Sandwip, wounded and captured Sharif, son of Dilawar, and also captured, after severe fighting, Dilawar and his followers, and sent them as prisoners to Jahangirnagar.
 Dilawar had many sons and two daughters; Musabibi and Maryam Bibi.
 Among his sons, only the name of Sharif Khan is known.
 As a means of compensation, Shaista Khan granted Dilawar's younger sons a jagir of 10-12 villages on the banks of the Dhaleshwari River in Patharghata-Mithapukur near Dhaka.
 These villages were destroyed due to fluvial erosion two hundred years later.
 The family then relocated to the village of Ganda in Savar.

 Chittagong coast pacification

 Later, after the Mughals captured Sandwip with the assurance of Dutch diplomatic support and military aid, The naval battle took on another dimension when 40 ships under the command of Portuguese Captain Moore, experienced in Bengal's waterways, joined the Mughal fleet.
 Meanwhile, 6500 Mughal army led by Buzurg Umed Khan started advancing towards Chittagong across Feni River.
 Before the Mughal conquest, Chittagong was called a forest of hills and trees.
 Historians wrote analogies that the forest was so dense that ants had no way to move.
 A large number of axes were supplied from Dhaka for the Mughal army, with which they cleared the forest and arrived at the outskirts of Chittagong.
 Historians call this road built by the Mughals the origin of the present Dhaka-Chittagong Trunk Road.
 On January 27, 1666, Chittagong's fort Anderkilla, the Arakanese centre of the region, fell after a three-day siege in a two-pronged attack.
 But due to insufficient logistics and the monsoon, they limited their progress to the banks of the Naf river.